 I’m an English fan of the Chouette d’Or treasure hunt.
 I came across the Golden Owl mystery on the BBC website and was hooked by the idea that there’s a valuable prize to find and so much information freely available.
 I’ve loved treasure hunt books since I tried to solve the Masquerade puzzle when I was 10 years old.
-My French skills are limited but with the help of Google Translate and my bi-lingual brother and his French wife, I’ve learned a lot about this fascinating armchair treasure hunt.
+My French skills are limited but with the help of Google Translate and my bi-lingual brother who lives in France, I’ve learned a lot about this fascinating armchair treasure hunt.

 I love that this puzzle is a perfect mix of creativity and logic.
 It’s all about imagination and insights, and trying to get inside the head of Max Valentin, a wonderful man who tragically died in 2009.
 It’s also about rational thinking and knowledge, I’ve found so much pleasure in learning about history, geography and science as I try to work out the clues.

 I’ve created this site because the Golden Owl has been buried for 30 years and I’d love someone to find it.
 I hope that translating the clues will help English speaking treasure hunters try to solve this mystery.